Joints tightened: Multijoints

-Consider the edge-coloring of the clique $K_4$ by decomposing its edge-set into three matchings and assigning a color to each matching.
+Here is an example.
+Consider the edge-coloring of the clique $K_4$ by decomposing its edge-set into three matchings and assigning a different color to each matching.
 By blowing up each vertex of $K_4$ into $k$ vertices, we obtain an edge-coloring of a complete 4-partite graph with $L = 2k^2$ edges of each color and $J = 4k^3$ rainbow triangles.
-We believe that this construction gives the optimal constant factor.
-It seems likely that this graph theoretic claim can be proved using a flag algebra computation, although we do not pursue it here (we thank Bernard Lidicky for running a preliminary flag algebra computation for us in the case of equal number of edges of each color).
+We believe that this construction gives the optimal constant factor for the extremal graph theoretic problem stated in the previous paragraph, i.e., there are always at most $\sqrt{2L_1L_2L_3}$ rainbow triangles (we thank Bernard Lidicky for running a preliminary flag algebra computation for us in the case of equal number of edges of each color).
 A more difficult conjecture is that this geometric configuration is also optimal for multijoints.

 \begin{conjecture} \cref{thm:zhang-multijoint} for $d = 3$ holds with $C^{\mathrm{mult}}_3 = \sqrt{2}$. \end{conjecture}

 In higher dimensions, generically induced configurations correspond to rainbow simplices in edge-colored hypergraphs, and it seems an interesting combinatorial problem to determine the optimal constant even in this special case.